TNolan01/weather/readme/README.md

 <p>The buttons listed on this page are as follows.</p>
 <ol>
-<li>Precipation Total, total precipation for each of the previous 7 days displayed as a line chart.</li>
+<li>Precipitation Total, total precipitation for each of the previous 7 days displayed as a line chart.</li>
 <li>Temperature Averages, the average temperature for each of the previous 7 days displayed as a line chart.</li>
 <li>Sunshine Averages, the average levels of sunshine on each day over the previous 7 days.</li>
 <li>Wind Data Chart, this chart displays the highest gust, lowest gust and average wind speed recorded on the particular day.</li>
 <li>Download Chart, this button allows the user download the currently displayed chart as a png file.</li>
 </ol>

-I have written a seperate JavaScript for the first four buttons as follows;
+I have written a separate JavaScript for the first four buttons as follows;
 [rainChart.js](#rainChart)
 [tempChart.js](#tempChart)
 [solarChart.js](#solarChart)
 [windChart.js](#windChart)

-Each script fetchs the relevant JSON data and using Chart.js creates a line chart to display the data.
+Each script fetch's the relevant JSON data and using Chart.js creates a line chart to display the data.

 image here xxxxxxxxxx

 <h4 id="rainChart" style="color: orange; font-weight: bold">rainChart.js</h4>
 <h4 id="tempChart" style="color: orange; font-weight: bold">tempChart.js</h4>